krogerco/Gauntlet-iOS/README.md

 ## What is Gauntlet?

-Gauntlet is a collection of testing utility methods that aims to make writing great tests easier and with more helpful and descriptive failure states.
+Gauntlet is an extensible, functional API for writing unit test assertions in Swift, built on top of XCTest.
 It is only intended for inclusion in test cases.
 It has a dependency on `XCTest` but no external dependencies.

 ## Requirements

-- XCode 13.2+
+- XCode 14.2+
-- Swift 5.5+
+- Swift 5.7+

 ## Installation